Cooper Offenbecher is the current President of the Washington Association of Criminal Defense Lawyers.

-Cooper Offenbecher is a partner in the firm.
-Cooper represents clients in criminal investigations and prosecutions in state and federal court, including white collar crimes, violent offenses, and the broad spectrum of other serious criminal offenses.
+As a partner at the firm, Cooper represents clients in criminal investigations and prosecutions in state and federal court, including white collar crimes, violent offenses, and the broad spectrum of other serious criminal offenses.
 His practice includes investigative, trial, appellate, and post-conviction proceedings.

-Cooper began his career at The Defender Association, where he quickly established himself as a dynamic and successful trial lawyer.
-During one trial week in his third month at the public defender's office, Cooper tried three domestic violence criminal jury trials back to back to back, obtaining complete acquittals in each case.
-During a stint in municipal court as a young public defender, Cooper took three Driving under the Influence cases to jury trial - winning not guilty verdicts in all three cases.
+Cooper began his career at The Defender Association, where he quickly established himself as a successful trial lawyer.
+In his third month at the public defender's office while he was still a Rule 9 intern, Cooper tried three domestic violence criminal jury trials back to back to back, obtaining complete acquittals in each case—all within the same trial week.
+During a stint in municipal court as a young public defender, Cooper took three Driving under the Influence cases to jury trial—winning not guilty verdicts in all three cases.

 Cooper received his law degree in 2008 from the University of Washington School of Law.
 While in law school, Cooper served as the Editor in Chief of the Shidler Journal of Law, Commerce & Technology.
 He was a member of the Moot Court Honor Board and was awarded the Order of the Barristers for Excellence in oral and written advocacy.